 We have not paid dividends on any of our classes of capital stock to date and we currently intend to retain our future earnings, if any, to fund the development and growth of our business.
 In addition, the terms of any future indebtedness we may incur could preclude us from paying dividends.
 As a result, capital appreciation, if any, of our common stock will be your sole source of gain from an investment in our common stock for the foreseeable future.
-Consequently, in the foreseeable future, you will likely only experience a gain from your investment in our common stock increases.
+Consequently, in the foreseeable future, you will likely only experience a gain from your investment in our common stock if the price of our common stock increases.